 If you catch sunburn at an early stage, when the leaves are faded, but not yet damaged, they will recover if placed in a less bright location for a few months.
 Once the leaves develop scorch marks and cracks, this is irreversible and you may wish to trim or remove the affected leaves.

 When you check your orchid’s leaves, make sure you glance underneath too.
 This is where you might find leaf spots.
 The spots are yellow in appearance with brown and white edges.
 Leaf spots are caused by a fungus and will worsen.
 With time, the spots blacken or become dark brown.
 The upper side of the leaf may also be affected.

 If your orchid has leaf spots, you’ll have to cut the leaves that are infected.
-You should not mist the plant with water for several days either.
 You may also have to move the pot if you have other nearby plants since leaf spot can spread.